-Your work with de Wolfe has been very diverse, from world music to jazz and big band.
+Your work with de Wolfe has been very diverse.
 What is your process when writing for these different styles?

 You are an extremely busy person.
 What other things are you involved with?

 I spend a lot of time rehearsing and playing with my jazz band, The Dixie Ticklers.
-Over the last ten years or so, we’ve travelled all across the world.
-It’s easy as I can now take my portable studio, so that side of my work carries on.
+Over the last ten years or so, we’ve travelled all over the world.
 I’m currently writing a new album of acoustic electronica for my production alias, Le Slip, so hoping to find a label and maybe play some shows with that project.
 I love the current state of electronic music and I think there are more gifted musicians than ever making music in this genre, from bass music to ambient.

 I recently scored my first show for Royal Court Theatre, and I’m also writing an immersive musical with a friend of mine.
 We hope this will involve the audience bringing any instruments they play – each night there will be a totally different orchestration.
 I’ve also just finished writing music for a really cool new immersive bar experience by my friends Bompas & Parr in Borough Market, London, where you breathe in your drinks instead of taking them in a glass.
 I worked on their boob bouncy castle last year in New York and love all of their projects.
 It’s always off the wall!

 London’s underground jazz scene is almost entirely driven by musician promoters doing it for the love.
 I run a monthly residency on The Golden Hind at London Bridge called Jazz Nursery, which showcases some of the best contemporary jazz groups in the UK.
 We’ve just received an Arts Council Grant for our work, so we’ll be working really hard to bring lots more amazing musicians to the fore.